multani/z3c.testsetup/src/z3c/testsetup/README.txt

       >>> get_basenames_from_suite(suite)
       ['file1.py', 'file1.rst', 'file1.txt', 'notatest2.py', 'subdirfile.txt']

-    Because file1.py and notatest2.py in the cave package contains the required string, this is correct.
+    Because file1.py and notatest2.py in the cave package contain the required string, this is correct.
 Because the default function checks for the string `:Test-Layer: python`, the second module was omitted by default.